Inferring neuronal couplings from spiking data using a systematic procedure with a statistical criterion: Introduction

-\para{Introduction} Event occurrence sequences consisting of multiple elements are ubiquitously observed in nature and society, including in neuronal spikes \cite{rieke1999spikes,dayan2001theoretical,gerstner2002spiking}, earthquakes \cite{ogata1998space}, economics \cite{bowsher2007modelling}, etc. \cite{barrat2008dynamical,barabasi2016network}.
-Recent technological advances in experiments enable us to measure multi-point signals simultaneously, which is expected to reveal many features of such complex systems.
-For example, in the nervous system, neuronal activities can be recorded at multi-points by multielectrode arrays \cite{buzsaki2004large,brown2004multiple} or calcium imaging \cite{ikegaya2004synfire,cheng2011simultaneous}.
-These types of observations provide rich data and help us understand mechanisms of information processing in large coupled systems beyond the single-neuron level \cite{yuste2015neuron,roudi2015multi,grosmark2016diversity,maass2016searching}.
+Recent tremendous technological advances have enabled us to measure multi-point signals simultaneously, which may reveal many natures of the central nervous system and other biological systems \citep{weigt2009identification,lezon2006using}.
+Multi-point neuronal activities can be recorded by microelectrode arrays \citep{buzsaki2004large,brown2004multiple,steinmetz2018challenges} or calcium imaging \citep{ikegaya2004synfire,cheng2011simultaneous,grewe2010high}.
+These types of studies provide rich data and help us to understand the mechanisms of information processing in large coupled systems beyond the single-neuron level \citep{yuste2015neuron,roudi2015multi,grosmark2016diversity,maass2016searching,paninski2018neural}.

-Statistical mechanics has offered powerful tools to carry out the inference of intrinsic structure from such measurements.
-In the equilibrium case with undirectional (symmetric) couplings, the mean-field formulae for the statistical inference have been developed previously \cite{kappen1998efficient,tanaka1998mean,sessak2009small,roudi2009ising} and successfully applied to biological data \cite{schneidman2006weak,shlens2006structure,cocco2009neuronal,tang2008maximum,ohiorhenuan2010sparse}.
-Recently, not only undirectional but also directional (asymmetric) connectivity structures behind such data have been revealed by improved systematic techniques \cite{roudi2011mean,mezard2011exact,zeng2011network,sakellariou2012effect,aurell2012inverse,zeng2013maximum}, which pushes on their applications for real data \cite{tyrcha2013effect,dunn2015correlations}.
+Theoretical results from the field of the statistical physics have offered powerful tools for inferring intrinsic structures from such measurements.
+In cases with undirected (symmetric) couplings, where the systems are in equilibrium, the mean-field formulae for statistical inference have been previously developed \citep{kappen1998efficient,tanaka1998mean,sessak2009small,roudi2009ising} and successfully applied to biological data \citep{schneidman2006weak,shlens2006structure,cocco2009neuronal,tang2008maximum,ohiorhenuan2010sparse}.
+Recently, beyond undirected cases, more general cases, or those with directed (asymmetric) connectivity structures in nonequilibrium states can be handled with reasonable computation by using improved systematic techniques \citep{roudi2011mean,mezard2011exact,zeng2011network,sakellariou2012effect,aurell2012inverse,zeng2013maximum}, which instigates their applications for real data \citep{tyrcha2013effect,dunn2015correlations}.